vslokenb/HGC_OGP_DB/README.md

 Running this command after will automatically postprocess and upload the OGP survey results to the database.

+## Troubleshooting
+### Missing entries
+1. Check if OGP survey program is properly named.
+Spaces are very likely to cause parsing issues and therefore should be avoided.
+Correct Example: CMU_OGP_module_survey_2024

 ## How to use:
 This GUI contains two tabs: 'View Plots' and 'Upload Files'.
 - View plots shows plots data from the OGP.
 (TBD: Change limit on number of files)